 (5) If, at the end of the period referred to in subsection (4)(a), it is not reasonably practicable (for whatever reason) to return the thing or substance seized to the child, an authorised person must deal with the thing or substance in accordance with the regulations.

-[Section 117 amended by No. 49 of 2010 s.
+[Section 117 amended: No. 49 of 2010 s.
 71 and 84.]

 118. Use of reasonable force